 Literature is in part the product of the complex, gooey, electrical buzzing in people's heads.
 How writing materializes in the world also depends on the tools at hand: the chisel, the plume...the keyboard.
 In fact, the computer keyboard reminds us of the enormous flexibility of the alphabet, that words are no more than combinations of some of our 26 arbitrary symbols.
-Moreover, the power of the computer, the ultimate tool for manipulating symbols, can give us new kinds of access to and control over written language—a way of playing with letters and words, exploring texts, and posing questions about literature, meaning, and knowledge in general.
+Moreover, the power of the computer, the ultimate tool for manipulating symbols, can give us new kinds of access to and control over written language's way of playing with letters and words, exploring texts, and posing questions about literature, meaning, and knowledge in general.

-Combining introductory computer programming with literary study and creative writing, this program is about practical, playful, and theoretical applications of the computer to working with words.
+Combining introductory computer programming with literary study and creative writing, this program is about practical, playful, and theoretical applications of the computer to working with words and narratives.
 We'll look for ways in which computing and writing can be informed by one another.
 We'll explore the computer's potential to help us analyze and generate text in a variety of ways, from predictive text schemes to playful textual transformations.
 For example, there are several schemes for producing new text in the style of an existing text; you'll learn about ways to generate a new sonnet based on the sonnets of William Shakespeare, a new novel in the style of Dan Brown.
 You'll learn to use the computer to experiment with textual analysis and visualization and to formulate rich questions that invite us to utilize the power of data to explore literature with a new lens.

 This program is intended for students who are curious about programming or who are looking for an entry point into the computer science curriculum and would enjoy exploring intersections of computer programming and literature.
 This program is good preparation for the Computer Science Foundations program and also for the Literary Arts Foundations program.

-Greener Foundations: This program will incorporate Greener Foundations, a holistic course designed for first-time, first-year students.
+Greener Foundations (fall quarter only): This program will incorporate Greener Foundations in the Fall only, a holistic course designed for first-time, first-year students.
 Faculty and staff collaborate to bring study skills, academic planning, health and wellness education, advising, and more into the classroom.
 More information can be found on the college website at Greener Foundations.